 Click HERE to e-mail

-Registration for the 2012-2013 school year is now OPEN.
-Registration forms can be found in the Commons Area in Church or outside of the Religious Education Office.
-The Religious Education Office is open Monday – Friday from 10:00am – 5:00pm.
+The Religious Education Office is open Monday – Thursday from 10:00am – 5:00pm.
 Please contact the Religious Education Office at 770-432-5296 if you have any questions.

 The mission of the Parish School of Religion (PSR) is to provide programs that enable the family to journey in faith by coming to a deeper understanding of the message of Christ, by experiencing a Christian Community and by guiding them to worship, to pray, and to serve others.

 The Parish School of Religion is designed for students in Kindergarten through the 8th grade who attend public schools.
 Classes are held on Sundays, Mondays, Wednesdays and Thursdays.

 Students learn basic techniques and traditions of the Catholic faith.